executors/executors/README.md

 | `x.spawn_execute(std::move(f))`  | `void`                   |  Creates an execution agent which invokes `f()`              | Effects: blocks the forward progress of the caller until `f` is finished as given by `executor_operation_forward_progress_t<X>` |
 | `x.async_execute(std::move(f))`  | `executor_future_t<X,R>` |  Creates an execution agent which invokes `f()`              | Effects: blocks the forward progress of the caller until `f` is finished as given by `executor_operation_forward_progress_t<X>` |
 |                                  |                          |  Returns the result of `f()` via the resulting future object |                                                                                                                                 |

+XXX it's not clear this table can be formatted nicely for a PDF, so we might want to look into an alternate way to specify these requirements

 # Bulk (Parallelism TS) executor category